Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Problem formulation

 In the presence of uncertainty we minimize the expectation of the motion costs, such that the partially observable multi-modal optimization problem is defined as follows.

-where the $\mathcal{L}(\psi)$ gives the leaf nodes of $\psi$, and $G(l)$ is the goal predicate, indicating whether a node fulfills the goal conditions.
-Eq.~\eqref{eq:goal_constraint} states that $\psi$ shall be complete i.e. there is a leaf node satisfying the goal conditions for each possible $s$.
+where $\mathcal{L}(\psi)$ gives the leaf nodes of $\psi$, and $G(l)$ is the goal predicate, indicating whether a node fulfills the goal conditions.
+Eq.~\eqref{eq:goal_constraint} states that $\psi$ shall be complete i.e. there is a leaf node satisfying the goal condition for each state $s$.

 Eq.~\eqref{eq:validity} expresses that $\psi$ shall be composed of feasible motions (e.g. collision free, feasible given the robot motion model), and $\mathcal{V}(u, v)$ is the predicate encoding the validity of the transition between $u$ and $v$.